 Advisement.
 All students are required to consult an academic adviser before registering for classes.
-Advisers are assigned by the major departments.
-Degree-seeking students who have not selected a major and unclassional students who have not selected a major and unclassional students are selected as the selected as sified students should contact the Career Counseling and Placement office, Room 309 of the Administration building.
+Academic advisers are assigned by the major area.
+Degree-seeking students who have not selected a major and unclassified students should contact the Office of Career Counseling and Placement, Room 309 of the Administration building.